pichim/PM2_PES_Board_Example/docs/markdown/ws3.md

 ## Summary

-In the third workshop, we explored DC motors and the functionyllity of the drivers.
+In the third workshop, we explored DC motors and the functionality of the drivers.
 In the first part, we focused on understanding the motor functionality and the different ways to control it.
 In the second part, we designed a state machine that incorporated the mechanical button and ultrasonic sensor.
 The state machine mimicked a can crusher press, moving the motor forward and backward, and transitioning to the **EMERGENCY** state if an obstacle was detected.

 ## Solutions